wadcom/kisarra-docs/README.md

 If no enemies are present, it moves randomly within the zone.

-If enemies are detected, it prioritizes the closest target based on estimated time to eliminate, factoring in travel time and the enemy's remaining health.
+If enemies are detected, it prioritizes targets based on estimated time to eliminate, factoring in travel time and the enemy's remaining health.
 It engages when within a 5km combat radius.

 ### Scout Bike